johnny49r/watt-iz/README.md

 ### Development USB Port
 Connection to a development system is done via a micro-USB connector.
-The board can be powered from this connection so no other power input is required for normal operation.
+The board can be powered from this connection so no other power input is required for development operation.
 The board features a CH340-C USB-UART converter chip so debug information can be passed to the development system and programs compiled in the IDE can be downloaded to the MCU.
-Automatic downloading does not require the use of RESET & BOOT buttons.
+Download is automatic - no boot button required.

 ### Power Input
 The board is designed to operate from a standard USB-C port.
 A typical 5V @ 2A AC adapter can be used to power the board.